 Walk Through a Majestic Botanical Garden

 For a dreamy outing, meander through the 20 acres of botanical gardens at the historic Edison and Ford Winter Estates.
 These gardens surround the former homes of Thomas Edison and Henry Ford and include 1,700 plants that originate on six continents.
 There’s even a moonlight garden filled with night-blooming species.
 You can also visit the inventors’ homes and peek inside the on-site laboratory, which was functional until the 1930s.
-Admission is $25.
+Admission is $25 per adult.

 Take a Breather

-Step into the Aquagene Spa at the Pink Shell Beach Resort & Marina in Fort Myers for an afternoon of bonding and relaxation.
+Step into the Aquagene Spa at the Pink Shell Beach Resort & Marina on Fort Myers Beach for an afternoon of bonding and relaxation.
 The Rendezvous for Two package ($380) includes sugar exfoliation, Swedish massage, and champagne and chocolate-covered strawberries for the two of you.
 At Sanibel Day Spa, couples massages range from $190 to $290 with the option to add a replenishing deep-tissue option.

 Share a Romantic Dinner

 Every night can be date night on your getaway, and the area’s many restaurants offer candle-lit ambiance, cozy tables, and sea breezes along with excellent cuisine.
 Situated in a historic home that dates to 1926, the Tarpon Lodge Restaurant on Pine Island serves elegant dishes in a setting that comes with plenty of Old Florida charm and sunset views.
 Order the catch of the day, an excellent glass of wine, and enjoy.
-At Bayfront Bistro in Fort Myers Beach, dine on the waterfront on the restaurant’s expansive terrace.
+At Bayfront Bistro on Fort Myers Beach, dine waterfront on the restaurant’s expansive terrace.
 Specializing in steaks and seafood, its wine menu has been recognized by Wine Spectator.
 Amidst modern, white-on-white design, the chic restaurant Blanc in Fort Myers promises robust flavors inspired by French and Asian cuisine.
 Plates like five spice pork belly and sushi-grade ahi tuna sliders are made to be shared.

 When to Go

-For smaller crowds, better prices, and a sense of unrivaled peace and calm, plan your trip to the Beaches of Fort Myers & Sanibel in the spring or the autumn, when kids are in school and the weather remains mild and sunny.
+For smaller crowds, better prices, and a sense of unrivaled peace and calm, plan your trip to The Beaches of Fort Myers & Sanibel in the spring or the autumn, when kids are in school and the weather remains mild and sunny.